prisma/specs/binary-process-management/Readme.md

 #### Compute (EC2, DO, etc)

 This section outlines compute instances from all major cloud providers as well as local development environment.
 A traditional server may invoke connect when it is being bootstrapped making the critical path of requests light-weight (not involving spawning the binary or connecting to the DB) by reusing the spawned binary.

+## Disconnect

+Calling `disconnect` function is where Photon waits for any pending request promise to resolve and then calls `stop` on the engine.

+This kills the spawned process and the DB connection is released.

 # Drawbacks